fedor-rusak/vacancy-explorer/DevelopmentComments.md

 I saw Hibernate Validator, JSR-303, another set of annotation for Spring.

 Maybe those approaches are worth for huge amount of validation.
 But in my case simple if-block is good enough.

+### DAO vs Repository

+Googled a bit.
+DAO looks like simplistic approach without *hard* contract.
+Do something with sybsystem that is related to entities.

+Repository seems to be expected to provide API closer to Collection e.g. add, remove, contains methods.
+Sounds reasonable to me.

+### Java thing

+So you can call variable same as class and there is no clash.

+While classname is required to use classloader propertly.
+Variable name is just any unique text identifier for object/primitive.

+Still surprised me.